simonmichael/hledger_site/src/just.md

 $ alias j=just     # use an easier-to-type alias
 ```

-Our justfile's commands pass additional options/arguments to hledger,
+Our justfile's commands pass any extra arguments to hledger,
 but this does not work for arguments containing spaces, so avoid those:
 ```cli
 $ just x food -p 'last month'   # bad